DFE-Digital/prepare-academy-conversions/README.md

 # Apply to Become an academy, internal service
-Internal service for managing applications for schools applying to become academies.
+Internal service for managing applications for schools to become academies.

 ## Requirements
 - .NET Core 3.1